synaptics-synap/doc/manual/03-conversion_metafile.md

 - `name` (pb): Name of the output in the network graph.
 For `tflite` and `onnx` models, this field is not required but can still be used to specify a different output layer than the default output of the network.
 This feature allows converting just a subset of a network without having to manually edit the source model.
 For `.pb` and `.onnx` models or when `name` is not specified, the outputs must be in the same order as they appear in the model.
 - `dequantize`: The output of the network is internally dequantized and converted to `float`.
 This is more efficient than performing the conversion in software.
 - `format`: Information about the type and organization of the data in the tensor.
 The content and meaning of this string are custom-defined.
-However, SyNAP `Classifier` and `Detector` postprocessors recognize by convention an initial format type optionally followed by one or more named attributes: `<format-type> [<key>=value]...`.
+However, SyNAP `Classifier` and `Detector` postprocessors recognize by convention an initial format type optionally followed by one or more named attributes: `[format-type](format-type) [[key](key)=value]...`.
 All fields are separated by one or more spaces.
 No spaces are allowed between the key and the value.
 Example: `confidence_array class_index_base=0`.
 See the `Classifier` and `Detector` classes for a description of the specific attributes supported.
 - `security`: Security policy for this output tensor.
 This field is only considered for secure models and can have the following values:
   - `secure-if-input-secure` (default): the output buffer must be in secure memory if at least one input is in secure memory
   - `any`: the output can be either in secure or non-secure memory